South Pasadena's Complete Guide To German Cockroach Control

 - Food storage: Cockroaches will gladly raid your pantry in search of a snack and their flat bodies let them easily slip into many packages.
 Store your pantry items in secure containers with tight-fitting lids to keep roaches out.

 - Seal off entrances: Inspect your property for any opening that cockroaches could squeeze through, especially around the foundation and plumbing.
 Seal gaps with caulk.
 Don’t forget to replace any faulty weather stripping or door sweeps.

-The best thing you can do to protect your South Pasadena property from German cockroaches is to get professional support from the experts at Kat’s Pest Solutions.
+The best thing you can do to protect your South Pasadena home from pests is to get professional support from the South Pasadena pest experts at Kat’s Pest Solutions.
 With our personable, customer-oriented approach, we will work with you to understand your problems and eliminate them at the source.
 Say goodbye to roaches once and for all and get in touch with us today.